shivangsharmaa/Process-Manager-Application/README.md

   - **Refresh List:** Update the process list to reflect current active processes.
   - **Kill Process:** Terminate a selected process by PID.
   - **Renice Process:** Change the priority of a selected process by PID.
+  - **View Subprocesses:** Enter a PID to view its associated subprocesses along with their commands in a dialog window.